retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

 This transition graph is much more comprehensible.
 After applying the data processors, we can see that:

--  all sessions start from browsing to cart (small but noticeable share of users who probably spent over 30 minutes on product specifications)
+- All sessions start with a "browsing" event.
+And more than 30% of transitions from "browsing" lead to the end of the session.

--  after finishing a session, about 47.5% of users leave the website for good
+- There many returning sessions - 2459 transitions lead to further sessions.

--  after transitioning from "cart" to "delivery", about 30% of users do not proceed to "payment"
+- After transitioning from "cart" to "delivery", about 30% of transitions do not proceed to "payment".

 We can also see the general user flow quite clearly now, which is a huge improvement compared to the original plot.